grzegorznowak/cardano-node-role/README.md

 Trigger the full suite with `./test-local.sh`

-Compilation of the required binaries is a CPU heavy tasks, so be prepared for a long-haul process.
+Compilation of the required binaries is a CPU heavy task, so be prepared for a long-haul process.

 ### on Cloud via CI pipeline